braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/keyword_handling.md

 ![picture][17]{: style="max-width:80%;"}

 ## Currents Event
-Any inbound SMS event will also be sent as a Currents [event]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events/) through the SMS InboundRecieved event.
+Any inbound SMS event will also be sent as a Currents [event]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events/) through the SMS InboundReceived event.
 This will allow you to perform additional actions or reporting on the messages your users are texting in outside of the Braze platform.
 Please note that inbound messages are truncated past 1600 characters.

 ![picture][9]{: style="max-width:80%;"}